arifein/arifein.github.io/_pages/projects.md

 <figure>
     <img src="/images/img_Se_dep.png"
          alt="Map showing future decline of selenium">
     <figcaption>Projected declines in selenium deposition between the recent period (2005–2009) and the future (2095–2099) under the SSP1-2.6 scenario.
-Pie charts show the source contributions to selenium deposition for each continent, with biogenic sources contributing a larger proportion of deposition in the future ([Feinberg et al., 2021](https://doi.org/10.1038/s43247-021-00172-0)).</figcaption>
+Pie charts show the source contributions to selenium deposition for each continent, with biogenic sources contributing a larger proportion of deposition in the future  (<a href="https://doi.org/10.1038/s43247-021-00172-0">Feinberg et al., 2021</a>).</figcaption>
 </figure>